Tinubu to meet Chinese President Xi Jinping - ExBulletin

 He said the president would also visit two major Chinese companies, Huawei Technologies, as well as the China Railway and Construction Corporation (CRCC).

-He then said the president would meet with the chief executives of ten major Chinese companies with assets under management of more than $3 trillion across multiple sectors of the economy.
+He then said the president would meet with the chief executives of ten major Chinese companies, with assets under management totaling more than $3 trillion across multiple sectors of the economy.

-The sectors affected include, among others, information and communications technology, oil and gas, aluminium production, port construction and dredging services, financial services and satellite technology.
+Sectors affected include information and communications technology, oil and gas, aluminum production, port construction and dredging services, financial services and satellite technology.

-Ngelale said the series of meetings and activities would have immediate and future benefits for the Nigerian economy and people.
+Mr Ngelale said the series of meetings and activities would benefit the Nigerian economy and people in the immediate and future.

 The MoUs will include agreements to deepen cooperation in the areas of green economy, agriculture, satellite technology development, media business development and promotion, as well as blue economy development and national planning cooperation.